worldbank/gld/Support/Guides and Documentation/Administrative_Levels.md

 All recoding will be done openly and in-script, which is available in this respository.
 Furthermore, given the complexities outlined, the original region variable provided by the PSA will be left in with the survey data -- labelled or not -- as it arrived to us.

 ### Recoding 2016 - 2020
-Since the [July 2003 PSA ISH document](https://psa.gov.ph/sites/default/files/ISHB_series%20no.%20117_Labor%20Force_July%202003%20.pdf) describes the Region schema as 17 Regions with an additional region (being produced by Region IV's split into two), I will ensure that all years after 2003 follow this labelling schema.
+Since the [July 2003 PSA ISH document](https://psa.gov.ph/sites/default/files/ISHB_series%20no.%20117_Labor%20Force_July%202003%20.pdf) describes the Region schema as 17 Regions with an additional region (being produced by Region IV's split into two), I will ensure that all years after 2003 follow this labeling schema.
 This means that the recoding schedule for 2016 will be replicated for years 2017 and onward: all factor **and** numeric values that refer to `4` or `Region IV-A` will be recoded to `41`/`Region IV-A`; values of `17`/`Region IV-B` will be recoded to `42`/`Region IV-B` to be aligned with previous years.

 The resulting coding and labeling schema looks like this:

 | Value    |   Before July 2003 | Starting July 2003 |
 |---------|----------------------------|------------------------------|